sdrangan/introml/sequence.md

 [Return to home page](./README.md)

-# How to Follow This Course
+# Demos, Labs and Homeworks

-Below is the sequence of topics used in the class.
+The class is taught in the sequence of units below.
 Of course, students not enrolled in the class are free to browse in any order they wish.
-Right now, several units are empty.
+Right now, some units are empty.
 But, more will be added over the course of the class.

-Ultimately, most topics will have a **demo** where the concepts are illustrated.
+Ultimately, most units will have a **demo** where the concepts are illustrated.
 The demos are covered in the class lectures.
-After the lectures, the students complete a similar exercise on a new dataset in the **lab** at home.
 Some demos have a component that is done in class.
+After the lectures, the students complete a more involved exercise on a new dataset in the **lab** at home.
 The demos do not generally cover all topics, since some concepts are left for the students to figure out for themselves in the labs.
 Also, as you will observe, the labs are just empty skeletons with `TODO` markers that the students fill in.
-In addition to the lab, most units will have a **homework** which focuses on more analytic problems.
+In addition to the lab, most units have a **homework** which focuses on more analytic problems.
 Students will be provided the full solutions to the homeworks and labs in class as well as the lecture notes.